-Before becoming a booming silver mining town in the late 19th century, Creede was a hunting ground for the Utes.
+Before becoming a booming silver-mining town in the late 19th century, Creede was a hunting ground for the Utes.
 Today, this picturesque town in southern Colorado is a wonderful place to explore history and partake in recreational activities due to the beautiful mountains, forests, and streams in the area.
-Framed by towering volcanic cliffs, the town features historic buildings from the 1890s many of which house boutiques, galleries, and dining establishments.
+Framed by towering volcanic cliffs, the town features historic buildings from the 1890s, many of which now house boutiques, galleries, and dining establishments.
 As for outdoor adventures, guests will find hiking, kayaking, fishing, and wildlife watching to name but a few.
 Other must-do activities include taking in a play at the Creede Repertory Theatre or visiting during one of the many events, including the Balloon Festival and Derby Race.

 Another former mining town, Crested Butte is a lovely place brimming with historic charm.
 Often referred to as the “Wildflower Capital of Colorado,” the winter snow-covered land turns into a colorful display as the weather warms.
 An adventure seeker’s paradise, the natural land is a wonderful playground with activities such as skiing, mountain biking, climbing, hiking, and more.
 A treasured National Historic District, colorful Victorian buildings line the streets of downtown.
 Crested Butte also hosts a music festival and one of the top arts festivals in the country.